 These backups are in addition to the secondary identical original files that were shot to SD card at the wedding.

 Culling (selecting photos) – Photo Mechanic by Camera Bits

 Industry standard these days is using Photo Mechanic program that also takes care of the importing.
 The program easily allows me to pick the images I want to deliver to you.
 Yep, that’s what it does.
 It selects images.
 It doesn’t alter them in any way.

 I pick the keepers out of all the images shot.
-Photo Mechanic is much faster and easier than using the editing software.
+Photo Mechanic is much faster and easier than Lightroom to do this.
 I can quickly locate images without the computer slowing down.
 When we’re dealing with 50 – 100GB of files, that makes all the difference!